 Whereas optogenetic tools enable modulation of excitable cell electrophysiology in a non-invasive manner, they need thorough characterization in different cell types (e.g. CM) to allow one to choose the best available tool for a specific experimental design.
 The patch-clamp technique is a standard method for assessing cellular electrophysiology.
-In the whole cell configuration, it allows one to record photo-activated currents across the plasma membrane or temporal changes in membrane voltage following light stimulation/inhibition.
+In the whole-cell configuration, it allows one to record photo-activated currents across the plasma membrane or temporal changes in membrane voltage following light stimulation/inhibition.
 Optogenetic manipulation of electrical excitation also affects CM contractions.
 We use sarcomere tracking and carbon fiber-assisted force measurements to quantify the effects of optical interrogation on the mechanical activity of myocytes.

 We describe a protocol to characterize the basic effects of a light-gated chloride channel, GtACR1, in CM.
 As model system, we chose rabbit CM, as their electrophysiological characteristics (e.g., AP shape and refractory period) resemble those observed in human CM more closely than rodent CM.
 Moreover, rabbit CM can be cultured for several days, long enough for adenoviral delivery and expression of GtACR1-eGFP.
 Notably, isolated CM change their structural properties in culture over time, including rounding of cell endings and gradual loss of cross-striation, T-tubular system and caveolae23,24.
 In line with this, functional alterations have been reported in cultured CM: depolarization of the resting membrane potential, prolongation of the AP and changes in cellular Ca2+ handling.
 For review of cellular adaptations in culture, please see Louch et al.25.
 Supplementary Figure 2 shows exemplary AP and contraction measurements of freshly isolated CM for comparison with those observed in cultured CM (Figure 6, Figure 7) using the here presented protocol.